clauswilke/dataviz/docs/overlapping_points.md

 Figure \@ref(fig:nycflights-points) shows departure delays for over 100,000 individual flights, with each dot representing one flight departure.
 Even though we have made the individual dots fairly transparent, the majority of them just forms a black band between 0 and 300 minutes departure delay.
 This band obscures whether most flights depart approximately on time or with substantial delay (say 50 minutes or more).
 At the same time, the most delayed flights (with delays of 400 minutes or more) are barely visible due to the transparency of the dots.

-In such cases, instead of plotting individual points, we can make a 2d histogram, where we subdivide the entire *x*--*y* plane into small rectangles, count how many observations fall into each rectangles, and then color the rectangles by that count.
+In such cases, instead of plotting individual points, we can make a 2D histogram.
+A 2D histogram is conceptually similar to a 1D histogram as discussed in Chapter \@ref(histograms-density-plots), but now we bin the data in two dimensions.
+We subdivide the entire *x*--*y* plane into small rectangles, count how many observations fall into each one, and then color the rectangles by that count.
 Figure \@ref(fig:nycflights-2d-bins) shows the result of this approach for the departure-delay data.
 This visualization clearly highlights several important features of the flight-departure data.
 First, the vast majority of departures during the day (6am to about 9pm) actually depart without delay or even early (negative delay).
 However, a modest number of departures has a substantial delay.
 Moreover, the later a plane departs in the day the more of a delay it can have.
 Importantly, the departure time is the actual time of departure, not the scheduled time of departure.
 So this figure does not necessarily tell us that planes scheduled to depart early never experience delay.
 What it does tell us, though, is that if a plane departs early it either has little delay or, in very rare cases, a delay of around 900 minutes.

 (ref:nycflights-2d-bins) Departure delay in minutes versus the flight departure time.
 Each colored rectangle represents all flights departing at that time with that departure delay.
 Coloring represents the number of flights represented by that rectangle.